YuTingChiang/t2195_assignment_1/README.md

 ##Name: Yu Ting Chaing
 ##Date: 8 Oct 2024

-This is added in the remoted repository at 15:40 pm
+This is added in the remote repository at 15:40 pm